 Where to Eat.

-When eating on Universal Studio, expect to pay $24-$30 per person for food and that does not include drinks.
-So if you have four people then you bill will be over $100.
+When eating at Universal Studio, expect to pay $24-$30 per person for food and that does not include drinks.
+So if you have four people then your bill will be over $100.

-This was the last on site hotel we ate at.
-This hotel features live entertainment starting at around 8:30pm.
-Other than that the food is American based.
-I had the crab cake sandwich and sweet potato fries, which was pretty good.
+This was the last on-site hotel we ate at.
+This hotel features live entertainment starting at around 8:30 pm.
+Other than that the food is American-based.
+I had the crab cake sandwich and sweet potato fries, which were pretty good.

 Universal Studio and Island Adventures